CASFRI/CASFRI/docs/specifications/README.md

 | NOT_IN_SET     | Source value is not in the set of expected values for the source inventory |
 | NOT_APPLICABLE | Attribute does not apply to this record |

 Notes: SOIL_MOIST_REG is usually a polygon level attribute and is therefore the same for any LYR and NFL records.
-AB and NT however report soil moisture separately for the overstory and understory layers.
+AB and NT however report soil moisture separately for the overstory and understory layers which can lead to layer 1 and 2 having different values.

 <a name=CROWN_CLOSURE></a>
 ### CROWN_CLOSURE_UPPER, CROWN_CLOSURE_LOWER